ThisMahdi/Iran-Khodro-Sms/README.md

 ## Run :

-to run code use the command below :
+to run code use the command below in your terminal :

 ```Python
 python3 BuyCar.py